Cisco-UKI-DevX/Webex-Teams-Chatbot-built.io-Lab/README.md

 ![alt text](images/step2.gif "Step 2")

-5. From the dialoge box select "Connect to Cisco Webex Teams Bot"
+5. From the dialogue box select "Connect to Cisco Webex Teams Bot"

-6. Give the Bot a name and insert the Bot Token you recored in the prevous Bot creation steps _(you saved/copied it earlier remember, when you created the bot!)_  :-)
+6. Give the Bot a name and insert the Bot Token you recored in the previous Bot creation steps _(you saved/copied it earlier remember, when you created the bot!)_  :-)

 #### Steps 7 - 12 Adding the RoomID